Committees

 • Report the proceedings of each meeting accurately.

-• Post public minutes of meetings in the official repository (V Drive).
-Confidential details and records will be housed in the Office of the Vice President to whom the committee reports or area designated by that Vice President.
+• Post public minutes of meetings in the official online repository.
+Confidential details and records will be housed in an area designated by the Vice President to whom the committee reports.

 Ex-Officio Members